Digi-so/G234Wb/README.md

 ## Features

-- **Responsive Design**: The site is designed to work well on all screen sizes, including desktops, tablets, and mobile devices.
 - **Services Section**: Showcases the services I offer, including web development, app development, and photography.
 - **Skills Section**: Displays the progress of my featured skills with progress bars.
 - **Portfolio Section**: Highlights my past projects with visually appealing images.